 I’ve only gone skiing a handful of times in my life but I love it, which is kinda strange considering I was born and raised in a tropical country.
 With some of the world’s best beaches in my backyard, you’d think I’d enjoy beaches and scuba diving more, but I don’t.
 I prefer skiing.
 The feeling I get when gliding down that mountain is unlike anything I’ve ever experienced.
 You really do feel like you’re flying.
 If we lived near a ski resort, then I would probably go skiing everyday.

-Ren and I had a blast skiing in Sapporo in February of this year.
+We had a blast skiing in Sapporo in February of this year.
 Since moving back to the Philippines in the early 2000s, it was the first time either one of us had gone skiing in over twenty years.
 After getting over the initial jitters, we learned that skiing is a lot like riding a bike – you never really forget.
 We had such a good time that we vowed to go skiing at least once every year from now on, or at least for as long as our middle-aged bodies let us.

 Living in Southeast Asia without a trust fund, that meant either Japan or Korea.
 The opportunities are few and far between which is why we find ourselves here today on the very last day of our Seoul December trip.
 It’s time to go skiing dude!
 Woohoo!

-Oak Valley Snow Park Trail Map
+Oak Valley Snow Park Trails

 Oak Valley Snow Park is a ski resort in Gangwon province, about one-and-a-half hours away from Seoul.
 It has 3 ski lifts and is home to 9 slopes – 2 green (beginner), 5 blue (intermediate), and 2 red (aka black, advanced) lines.
 There’s a small bunny hill for people who want to go sledding as well.